davidmacmillan/DeepLearningStudyGroup/README.md

 # Deep Learning Study Group
-Papers, code, etc. for the Deep Learning Study Group.
+Official github of papers, code, etc. for our Deep Learning Study Group.

+Every week we do a 2 hour deep dive into a recent deep learning paper.
+We have been meeting weekly for over 10 years and done over 500 papers (listed below).
+The primary goal is to facilitate technical and mathematical discussion
+about the paper, in a supportive environment, to help each other
+get the maximum out of each paper.
+This requires that some participants
+read the paper beforehand.
+However, anyone is welcome to attend
+and listen without reading the paper.
+Paper selection is based on suggestions from attendees and we vote to select the next week's paper.

-Meeting time - Tuesdays, 6:30 pm California time on Zoom
+Meeting time - Tuesdays, 6:30 pm California time on Zoom.
 Zoom and Discord links are on the meetup page:
 https://www.meetup.com/handsonprogrammingevents/
 ___________________________________________________________________________________________________________
 # ======== 2026 ========